junron/writeups/whitehacks-2021/babyphp.md

 }
 ```

 The second part is a bit more challenging.
-It is widely known that ~~php sucks~~ php suffers from a range of vulnerabilities, but [magic hashes](https://www.whitehatsec.com/blog/magic-hashes/) is less well known.
+It is widely known that ~~php sucks~~ php suffers from a range of vulnerabilities, but [magic hashes](https://www.whitehatsec.com/blog/magic-hashes/) are less well known.

 #### Part 1.1: Type juggling